How students can leverage the power of mentorship in nursing

 Making the most of a mentorship

 As we established in the previous section, you must set clear and achievable goals.
 This is how you make the most out of mentoring relationships.
-The mentor can help ensure these goals are realistic while pushing students to stretch their comfort zone and strive for growth.
+The mentor can help ensure these goals are realistic while pushing students to stretch their comfort zones and strive for growth.
 Identifying these objectives at the outset allows both parties to set expectations, understand progress, and measure success in tangible ways.

 Mentorship and clinical skills development